MeysamRoostaee/CLPD-DetailAnalysis/README.md

 # CLPD-DetailAnalysis

 This package implements cross-language detail analysis (text alignment).
-For more information, please search "Cross-language Text Alignment:
-A proposed two-level matching scheme for plagiarism detection".

 If you have any question, please don't hesitate to contact me.